mindspore-ai/docs/docs/mindformers/docs/source_en/feature/evaluation.md

    - `BATCH_SIZE` is the sample size for batch processing of models;
    - `WORKER_NUM` is the total number of compute devices used on all nodes;
    - `LOCAL_WORKER` is the number of compute devices used on the current node;
-   - `MASTER_ADDR` is the ip address of the primary node to be started in distributed mode;
+   - `MASTER_ADDR` is the IP address of the primary node to be started in distributed mode;
    - `MASTER_PORT` is the Port number bound for distributed startup;
    - `NODE_RANK` is the Rank ID of the current node;
-   - `CLUSTER_TIME_OUT`is the waiting time for distributed startup, in seconds.
+   - `CLUSTER_TIME_OUT` is the waiting time for distributed startup, in seconds.

    To execute the multi-node multi-device script for evaluating, you need to run the script on different nodes and set MASTER_ADDR to the IP address of the primary node.
 The IP address should be the same across all nodes, and only the NODE_RANK parameter varies across nodes.